Have you picked out your planner for the 2017-2018 school year? It’s planning season again and many of us are looking for new planners.

 As you can tell, I’ve tried many paper homeschool planners over the years trying to find one that truly fits my style of homeschooling, especially as the children have grown older and more independent.

-The planner I use is the 6X9 inch Homeschool and Day Planner.
+The planner I use is the half-sized Homeschool and Day Planner.
 It has the space I need to track all the details of my daily life as well as the space to plan my homeschool.

 What type of homeschool planner do you use?